caktus/guidebook/source/rds.rst

 instance is created.
 We store the credentials for that user in Lastpass, in a shared folder associated with the corresponding client.

+.. warning:

+    The ``master`` user for an RDS instance has a lot of permissions, but it is *not* a Postgres superuser.
+You will trip over this from time to time.
+    Often you can workaround this by doing things like first changing the owner of a Postgres resource to ``master``, doing what you need, then changing it back.

+    The examples below try to take this into account.

-For each site or project, we create a separate Postgres user used for accessing its databases, that does not have privileges to create databases or users, or to access other databases.
-(The goal is that even if a server of that site or project is compromised, there should not be any credentials on that server that could access any other site's or project's data, or mess up anything else on the RDS instance.)
+For each site or project, we create a separate Postgres user used for accessing its databases.
+That user does not have privileges to create databases or users, or to access other databases.
+The goal is that even if a server of that site or project is compromised, there should not be any credentials on that server that could access any other site's or project's data, or mess up anything else on the RDS instance.

 We also store each of these separate Postgres user's credentials in Lastpass in a shared folder associated with the corresponding client and